mdscheuerell/bgc_meta/README.md

-# bgc_meta
+# Meta-analysis of stream biogeochemistry data

-Meta-analysis of biogeochemistry data from N Am
+This repository contains the data and scripts necessary to reproduce the meta-analysis of biogeochemistry data from long-term monitoring programs in North America.